amankaur2004/tv-show-app/README.md

 This project was generated with Angular CLI version 12.0.4.
 TVMaze API was used for this project and can be found here: https://www.tvmaze.com/api

+A simple app built using Angular.
+This project demonstrates various  features and concepts such as:

+http
+reactive forms
+components
+pipes
+observables
+typescript

 ## Development server